zenorachi/todo-service/README.md

          "title": "some task2",
          "description": "desc",
          "date": "2023-09-26T00:00:00Z",
-         "status": "not done"
+         "status": "done"
       },
       {
          "id": 2,
          "title": "some task3",
          "description": "desc",
          "date": "2023-09-26T00:00:00Z",
-         "status": "not done"
+         "status": "done"
       }
    ]
 }
 ```
+> **Hint:** by default, the status is set to "not done".

 #### 5. Get all tasks by date
 * Request example: